-The Roof form and façade of the proposed development does not relate to roof forms or the defining character of properties and buildings in the locality and therefore does not reflect the character of the surrounding "place" locality.
-The actual proposed block of flats is totally out of character with all surrounding properties and the character of the locality and would be an ugly addition to a current delightful enclave of local historical interest and recent developments of attractive dwellings in Sandpits Road, Sandrock Place & Birkdale Gardens.
+The form and façade of the proposed development does not relate to forms or the defining character of properties and buildings in the locality and therefore does not reflect the character of the surrounding "place" locality.
+The actual proposed block of flats is totally out of character with all surrounding properties and the character of the locality.